Ectopic Pregnancy Also Called: Extrauterine Pregnancy

 Ectopic pregnancies commonly form in the fallopian tubes and can also attach to the abdominal cavity or cervix.

 A fertilized egg can’t grow properly unless it implants in the inner lining of the uterus.
-And by this logic, this means that an ectopic pregnancy is not viable, and will not result in a live birth.
+In other words, ectopic pregnancies are not viable, and will not result in a live birth.

 Human Chorionic Gonadotropin (hCG) is known as the pregnancy hormone.

-This hormone is produced by the placenta as soon as a fertilized egg implants.
-An important thing to note is that HcG is produced no matter where a fertilized egg implants.
+It’s produced by the placenta as soon as a fertilized egg implants.
+It’s produced no matter where a fertilized egg implants.

-Home pregnancy tests (HPTs) estimate the amount of hCG in your urine, and use a cut-off amount to determine if you’re pregnant or not pregnant.
+Home pregnancy tests (HPTs) estimate the amount of hCG in your urine, and use a cut-off amount to determine if you’re pregnant or not.

 Home pregnancy tests will show “pregnant” no matter where the fertilized egg implants, if you have enough hcg (pregnancy hormone) in your system.